manastria/obsidian-manastria-plugin/README.md

 Prereqs: install GitHub CLI (`gh`) and run `gh auth login`.

 1. Run `npm run release`.
-   This builds the zip, creates/pushes the tag, and creates the GitHub release with the zip asset.
+   This builds the zip, creates/pushes the tag, and creates the GitHub release with both the zip and loose assets.

 > You can simplify the version bump process by running `npm version patch`, `npm version minor` or `npm version major` after updating `minAppVersion` manually in `manifest.json`.
 > The command will bump version in `manifest.json` and `package.json`, and add the entry for the new version to `versions.json`